 Can I Get a Cash Advance Through Venmo?

-You cannot get a cash advance directly from Venmo.
-You may be able to use Venmo features to get a cash advance, but you’ll need to check the terms carefully and evaluate the costs.
+You cannot get a cash advance or loan directly from Venmo.
+You can use Venmo features to get a cash advance, but you’ll need to check the terms carefully and evaluate the costs.

-As long as you can pay the loan back on time, this can be a cheap way to advance some money to cover bills and expenses.
+If you can pay the advance back by your credit card bill’s due date, this is a cheap way to loan yourself some money to cover bills and expenses.
 It could even protect you from falling into the payday loan trap.

 - Blue Cash Everyday if you’re looking for cash rewards